Automobile Claims Mediation Program

 It is not necessary for you to have an attorney, as this process is designed to be informal and non-adversarial.
 However, if you elect to be represented by an attorney at the conference, you must notify the mediator during the pre-mediation telephone conference.
 The mediator will advise the company so it may have its attorney present.
 An attorney cannot represent your insurance company unless you choose to have an attorney present at the mediation conference.

 Yes.
-If the mediation is unsuccessful, you can take whatever options were available to you had you not participated in mediation.
+If the mediation is unsuccessful, you can pursue whatever options were available to you had you not participated in mediation.
 Remember, mediation is a non-binding process used to reach a mutually agreed upon resolution of the disputed issues.

 No. The Mediation conference is considered a settlement negotiation and statements made during the conference cannot be used against you in any later proceedings.
 Everyone is required to sign a Confidentiality Agreement at the beginning of mediation conference.